-If you haven't already discovered it, a great food series that we loved was Mind of a Chef on PBS, featuring David Chang in Season 1.
-Another great documentary, Jiro Dreams of Sushi, is a story about Jiro Ono, his Tokyo sushi restaurant & relationship with his son Yoshikazu.
-The director, David Gelb, also set his sights on 6 internationally renowned chefs in the Netflix series Chef's Table.
-All of them possess similar natures combining both passion and discipline to achieve their status.
+If you haven't already discovered it, you should be watching the Netflix series Chef's Table.
+The director, David Gelb, set his sights on 6 internationally renowned chefs.
+All of them possess similar natures combining passion and discipline to achieve their status.
 Their lives outside the kitchen are just as complex.
-Arm chair travel from one of the most isolated restaurants in Sweden to Buenos Aires and Los Angeles and be inspired.
+Be inspired, from one of the most isolated restaurants in Sweden to Buenos Aires.

 We've been taking advantage of our proximity to various neighborhood galleries on First Thursdays.
 This past week, the most interesting show we found was titled Pagans, black & white photography by Jim Chuchu at Mariane Ibrahim.
 A filmmaker, his arresting images have a lot of movement.
 He takes the original photograph, draws in pencil or watercolors, then digitally scans the altered photograph to further manipulate it.
 His work explores African mysticism and his life living in Nairobi as an openly gay man in a country where it is considered illegal.
 The show runs through July.